o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/toolbars.md

 ---
 linkTitle: ToolBars
 title: ToolBars
-description: An overview of the Action Manager Menu API.
+description: An overview of the Action Manager ToolBar API.
 weight: 103
 ---

-## ToolBar

 The ToolBar Manager system provides interfaces to register and extend toolbars for use in the O3DE Editor UI.